MilanLund/kentico-cloud-delivery-js-sdk/README.md

 ## Delivery

-Initilizes object with its Project ID that represents a Kentico Cloud project.
+Initilizes object with its Project ID and Preview API Key that represents a Kentico Cloud project.

 **Parameters**